 Of all these compounds the most frustrated and the most promising spin-nematic candidate is \BaCd \cite{TsirlinSchmidt2009,TsirlinRosner2009}.
-Indeed, recent studies have produced thermodynamic and neutron diffraction evidence that this material may have a novel exotic quantum phase in applied fields above $\mu_0H_{c1}=4.0$~T where Neel order disappears \cite{Povarov2019,Bhartiya2019}.
-Even though the spin Hamiltonian of \BaCd is by now very well characterized \cite{Bhartiya2021}, the origin of this high-field phase remains unclear.
-In particular, it persists in magnetic field all the way up to $H_{c_2}=6.5$~T. Such a wide field range is difficult to reconcile even with predictions based on the simplistic magnon-pair mechanism \cite{Shannon2006,Ueda2013}.
-Most recent theoretical studies take magnon-pair interactions into account and conclude that stability range for the spin-nematic phase must be lower by yet another order of magnitude \cite{Jiang2023}.
-Another concern are the subtle but relevant magnetic anisotropies in different $AA^\prime$VO(PO$_4$)$_2$ crystal structures, such as complex Dzyaloshinskii-Moriya (DM) interactions and patterns of $g$-tensor canting.
+Indeed, recent studies provided thermodynamic and neutron diffraction evidence that this material may have a novel exotic quantum phase in applied fields above $\mu_0H_{c1}\approx4.0$~T, where N\'{e}el order disappears \cite{Povarov2019,Bhartiya2019}.
+Even though the spin Hamiltonian of \BaCd is, by now, very well characterized \cite{Bhartiya2021}, the origin of this high-field phase remains unclear.
+In particular, it persists in the magnetic field all the way up to $H_{c_2}=6.5$~T. Such a wide field range is difficult to reconcile even with predictions based on the simplistic magnon-pair mechanism \cite{Shannon2006,Ueda2013}.
+Most recent theoretical studies take magnon-pair interactions into account and conclude that the stability range for the spin-nematic phase must be lower by yet another order of magnitude \cite{Jiang2023}.
+Another concern is the subtle, but relevant, magnetic anisotropies in different $AA^\prime$VO(PO$_4$)$_2$ crystal structures, such as complex Dzyaloshinskii-Moriya (DM) interactions and patterns of $g$-tensor canting.

 Here, we report the results of an NMR study aimed at better understanding the saturation process.
-We show that, unlike the presaturation phases \PbV and \SrZn, the high-field phase in \BaCd has no dipolar order of any kind.
-At the same time, measurements of NMR relaxation rates independently confirm the high-field continuous phase transition at $H_{c2}$.
+We show that, unlike the presaturation phases of \PbV and \SrZn, the high-field phase in \BaCd has no dipolar order of any kind.
+At the same time, measurements of NMR relaxation rate independently confirm the high-field continuous phase transition at $H_{c2}$.
 Finally, we show that the in-between phase is characterized by very unusual spin relaxation that is dominated by two-magnon processes.